sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/pipelines.md

 ---

 {{% notice warning %}}
-**IMPORTANT**: The pipeline resources described on this page are different from the handler resources you can create with the [pipeline API](../../../api/pipeline/).<br><br>
+**IMPORTANT**: The pipelines described on this page are different from the handler resources you can create with the [`enterprise/pipeline/v1`](../../../api/enterprise/pipeline/) API.<br><br>
-The [pipeline API](../../../api/pipeline/) does not create pipeline resources.
+The [`enterprise/pipeline/v1`](../../../api/enterprise/pipeline/) API does not create pipelines.
-Instead, it allows you to create handlers that can **only** be used in pipeline resources.
+Instead, it allows you to create resources that can **only** be used in pipelines.
-Read the [Sumo Logic metrics handlers reference](../sumo-logic-metrics-handlers) and [TCP stream handlers reference](../tcp-stream-handlers) for more information.
+Read the [Sumo Logic metrics handlers reference](../sumo-logic-metrics-handlers) and [TCP stream handlers reference](../tcp-stream-handlers) for more information about enterprise pipeline resources.
 {{% /notice %}}

 Sensu executes pipelines during the **[process][22]** stage of the [observability pipeline][29].